Last

 and the extraordinary panic the author witnessed in their ranks at

-times in the Middle East in 1999.
-(The ceremonies which take place
+such times in the Middle East in 1999.
+(The ceremonies which take

-the eclipse (Salat-al-Kusuf) require: 2 rak’at with up to three of
+place at the eclipse (Salat-al-Kusuf) require: 2 rak’at with up to

-ruku’ each, and 4 recitations, at the time of though not necessarily
+three of four ruku’ each, and 4 recitations, at the time of though

 - The peculiar prohibition on women praying during